jodithea/Tutorial_GWAS_including_X_chromosome/README.md

 * You can check the status of your jobs:

-	- For PBS, using qstat
+For PBS, using qstat:
 ```bash
 qstat -u your_username
 ```

-	- For SLURM, using squeue
+For SLURM, using squeue:

 ```bash
 squeue -u your_username